Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

 Figures \ref{f:m15w150},\ref{f:m5w170} demonstrate behavior typical of most of the instances of metastable initial data we have found; specifically, the initial data continue to collapse through horizon formation times of $t_H\sim 0.6 t_{lim}$ but with $p$ significantly greater than the perturbative value of $p=2$.
 Note that the evolutions of figure \ref{f:m5w170} have been extended to larger values of $t_H$ to demonstrate that the evolutions continue to collapse to somewhat smaller amplitude values.
-Figure \ref{f:m5w170} is also of interest because its best fit value $p\approx 2.08$ is approximately as close to the perturbative value as several stable sets of initial data but has a smaller standard error for the fit, so the difference from the perturbative value is more significant.
+Figure \ref{f:m5w170} is also of interest because its best fit value $p\approx 2.07\pm 0.02$ is approximately as close to the perturbative value as several stable sets of initial data but has a smaller standard error for the fit, so the difference from the perturbative value is more significant (again, the value following the $\pm$ is the standard error).

 Figure \ref{f:m0w18} shows metastable evolution to $t_H\lesssim 0.6t_{lim}$ but then a sudden jump to stability until $t=t_{lim}$.
 In the figure, the fit has been extended to the largest non-collapsing amplitude, which demonstrates that there is no collapse over a time period significantly longer than the fit predicts.
 This example argues that metastable data may in fact become stable at the smallest amplitudes.
-On the other hand, figure \ref{f:m05w17} shows a similar jump in $t_H$ to values $t_H<t_{lim}$; evolution at lower amplitudes shows metastable scaling with $p\approx 6$ for $360<t_H<t_{lim}$.
+On the other hand, figure \ref{f:m05w17} shows a similar jump in $t_H$ to values $t_H<t_{lim}$; evolution at lower amplitudes shows metastable scaling with $p\approx 5.6\pm 0.8$ for $360<t_H<t_{lim}$.
 The figure also shows a metastable fit with larger reduced $\chi^2$ at larger amplitudes corresponding to $t_{fit}<t_H<0.4 t_{lim}$.
 So this is another option: metastable behavior may transition abruptly to metastable behavior with different scaling (or possibly even perturbatively unstable behavior) at sufficiently small amplitudes.
 It is also reasonable to classify this case as irregular due to the sudden jump in $t_H$; we choose metastable due to the clean metastable behavior at low amplitudes.